meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 ## Studies
 ### Study 1
 #### Sample Group
-Interviewed accident victims (11 paraplegic, 18 guadraplegics; 85% response rate) as well as lottery winners (197 major winners; 52% response rate; winning amounts range from 5만 to 1million USD).
+Interviewed accident victims (11 paraplegic, 18 quadraplegics; 85% response rate) as well as lottery winners (197 major winners; 52% response rate; winning amounts range from 5만 to 1million USD).
 #### Controls
 88 people who lived in approximately the same areas of the city as the lottery book.
 Response rate was 41% with 22 participants total.
 #### Interviewers